Can AI-Generated Text be Reliably Detected?: More Details on Spoofing

-A strong AI text detection scheme should have both low type-I error (i.e., human text detected as AI-generated) and type-II error (i.e., AI-generated text not detected).
-An AI language detector without a low type-I error can cause harms as it might wrongly accuse a human of plagiarizing using an LLM.
-Moreover, an attacker (adversarial human) can generate a non-AI text that is detected to be AI-generated.
-This is called the {\it spoofing attack}.
-An adversary can potentially launch spoofing attacks to produce derogatory texts that are detected to be AI-generated to affect the reputation of the target LLM's developers.
-In this section, as a proof-of-concept, we show that the soft watermarking detectors \citep{kirchenbauer2023watermark} can be spoofed to detect texts composed by humans as watermarked.
-They watermark LLM outputs by asserting the model to output tokens with some specific pattern that can be easily detected with meager error rates.
+In \citet{kirchenbauer2023watermark}, they watermark LLM outputs by asserting the model to output tokens with some specific pattern that can be easily detected with meager error rates.
 Soft watermarked texts are majorly composed of {\it green list} tokens.
 If an adversary can learn the green lists for the soft watermarking scheme, they can use this information to generate human-written texts that are detected to be watermarked.
 Our experiments show that the soft watermarking scheme can be spoofed efficiently.
 Though the soft watermarking detector can detect the presence of a watermark very accurately, it cannot be certain if this pattern is actually generated by a human or an LLM.
 An {\it adversarial human} can compose derogatory watermarked texts in this fashion that are detected to be watermarked, which might cause reputational damage to the developers of the watermarked LLM.
 Therefore, it is important to study {\it spoofing attacks} to avoid such scenarios.